yolorollo/docs/README.md

 ### Run it locally

 > ⚠️ Running Docs locally using the methods described below is for testing purposes only.
-It is based on building Docs using Minio as the S3 storage solution: if you want to use Minio for production deployment of Docs, you will need to comply with Minio's AGPL-3.0 licence.
+It is based on building Docs using Minio as the S3 storage solution but you can choose any S3 compatible object storage of your choice.

 **Prerequisite**